ranmax123/powerbi-upwork/README.md

 3.  **Users metrics and summary** - Metrics and summary for your users/hiring managers.
 Metrics include total users, active users, and drilldown at a user level.
 The drilldown metrics include spend, fill rate, hiring manager name, jobs posted, days since registration and others.

+4. **Custom Fields** - Get custom fields and values for your contracts.

 These new views are available in the connector.
 Refer to the screenshot below.
-You can pull data for time periods: MTD, QTD, YTD, or LAST 12 M (last complete 12 months).
+You can pull data for following time periods: MTD, QTD, YTD, or LAST 12 M (last complete 12 months).

 ![](docs/img/upworkentviews.png)